Hornsey Housing Trust

 Hornsey's housing management, support and care service operations are dedicated to the needs and aspirations of older tenants.

 Three of Hornsey's sheltered schemes are developed and managed for multi-cultural communities, with flats for a range of African, Caribbean, Asian, Chinese, Irish and continental European tenants.

+in 2023 Hornsey Housing Trust celebrated its 90th anniversary, planting a tree in Priory Park, Crouch End and publishing the book 'A Place to Call Home: The first 90 years of Hornsey Housing Trust', written by former Trust Chair Rosie Boughton, which was launched at a celebration at Margaret Hill House.